 At 0700am on August 6th, the final drive toward Mayenne River began with 1st Battalion on the left, 2nd Battalion on the right and the 3rd echeloned on the right rear of the 2nd.
 The remaining resistance was silenced out without troubles and 1st plus 2nd Battalions were able to move on the Mayenne River bank.

 Laval was freed by 0600pm.
 Orders were received informing 313th Infantry Regiment to cross the river.

 While American troops were fighting Germans, Free French Forces were also fighting them.
 When they learned Americans will use the dam to cross the river, some members of the resistance opened the sluice gates to allow it to be used as a foot bridge.

-At 2230 hours, 304th Engineer Battalion finalized the building of a pontoon bridge so 313th Infantry Regiment could move all of its vehicles and equipment on the South bank of the river.
+At 1030pm, 304th Engineer Battalion finalized the building of a pontoon bridge so 313th Infantry Regiment could move all of its vehicles and equipment on the south bank of the river.

 Let's take Le Mans

 The liberation of France could continue.
 Once Laval was liberated, 313th Infantry Regiment and all of its attachments were summoned to continue to advance toward Le Mans (known for its famous car race and for its rillettes).